kitekitekitekite/minecraftmod_1_21_1/README.md

  - Custom sounds for ignite, swing, and closing of the lightsabers

- - better damage than netherite swords
+ - Better damage than netherite swords

  - Shown in the combat tab of the creative inventory